Search

 Jennifer Herzig

-Herzig guided Taylor Newton to All-CAA honors over the 2017 season as Newton went on to set JMU and the Colonial Athletic Association’s RBI record.
-Freshman catcher Kierstin Roadcap and outfielder Cambry Arnold earned CAA All-Rookie honors under Herzig’s tutelage.
-All three Dukes were honored with NFCA All-Northeast Region First Team honors.
-JMU finished the season with a 52-8 mark with an 18-2 record in conference play.
+In 2017, Herzig saw the fruits of her labor continue to flourish after leading the Dukes to a .347 team batting average which ranked second nationally.
+The team also ranked third in slugging percentage (.556), and fourth in runs scored per game (6.73).
+She guided Taylor Newton to All-CAA honors and helping her set the then JMU and CAA RBI record.
+JMU finished the season with a 52-8 overall mark with a 18-2 record in conference play.
 JMU swept the conference tournament to win the 2017 CAA Championship, marking the first time in program history that the Dukes have won back-to-back conference titles.
-The Dukes went 2-2 in the Waco Regional, falling to the host Lady Bears in the finals.
+The Dukes advanced to the Waco Regional, falling to the host Lady Bears in the finals.

-In 2015, Herzig helped two Dukes make the All-CAA First Team in Erica Field and Taylor Newton.
+In 2015, Herzig helped two Dukes earn All-CAA First Team honors in Erica Field and Taylor Newton.
 Field was tabbed CAA Defensive Player for the second straight season and both she and Newton were recognized on the NFCA All-Northeast Region Team.
 The Dukes went 48-10 on the year and a perfect 19-0 in league play to earn the No. 15 overall seed for the NCAA Championship.
+The Dukes would then host the programs first NCAA Regional.

-In 2014, Herzig helped a pair of rookie outfielders to All-CAA status, which included CAA Rookie of the Year Niki Prince.
+Herzig helped a pair of rookie outfielders to All-CAA status, which included CAA Rookie of the Year Niki Prince in 2014.
 Prince was a First Team All-CAA selection while Newton made the Second Team.
-JMU went 45-15 overall and 15-3 in CAA play, while also claiming its second CAA tournament title after going 3-0 in the conference tournament.
+JMU went 45-15 overall and 15-3 in CAA play, claiming its second CAA tournament title after going 3-0 in the conference tournament.

-In her first season, she helped guide the Dukes to a 42-17 record and an 18-3 mark in the CAA.
-JMU finished second in the CAA regular season and conference tournament and picked up the program's first ever NCAA Tournament at-large bid.
-Madison traveled to the Knoxville Regional at the University of Tennessee and picked up the program's first-ever NCAA Tournament with a 5-0 win over Longwood.
-The Dukes placed seven players on the two All-CAA teams, two on the All-Rookie team and had the CAA Player and Rookie of the Year
+In her first season, she helped guide the Dukes to a 42-17 overall record and a 18-3 mark in the CAA.
+JMU finished second in the CAA regular season and conference tournament and picked up the program’s first ever NCAA Tournament at-large bid.
+The Dukes traveled to the Knoxville Regional and earned the program’s first-ever NCAA Tournament win with a 5-0 win over Longwood.
+The Dukes placed seven players on All-CAA teams, and had the CAA Player and Rookie of the Year that season.

 Herzig comes to JMU after serving the previous seven seasons as the head coach at UNCG where she won 173 games.
 In her time in Greensboro, the Spartans made their first ever appearance in the Southern Conference championship game.
 Four times in her seven seasons, her team upset the SoCon tournament’s top-seeded team, including becoming the first No. 8 seed to beat the No. 1 seed in consecutive seasons (2006-07).